dippmatt/zynq-embedded-fpga-tuwien/README.md

 - Opening the Vivado project: After cloning this repo, open Vivado and select `Open Project` in the Quick Start menu.
 Then select `<path to repo>/graycode/graycode_vivado_prj/graycode_vivado_prj.xpr` to open the project.
 - Using Vitis: Set the workspace directory to `<<path to repo>/workspace/>`.

+## Notable Bugs found in Vivado

+On Ubuntu: Block design validation only works when **Region and Language** is set to US.

+1) Go to Setting -> Region and Language -> Formats

+2) Choose United States as input to avoid Errors during block validation.

 ## Basic Git usage:

 - To create a local copy of a repository use `git clone`, e.g.